Skip Navigation

 Weather

 Cuba’s climate is moderately subtropical and predominantly warm.
-The island’s average temperature is 25.5 °C and average relative humidity is 78 per cent.
+The island’s average temperature is 25.5 °C and average relative humidity is 78%, but there are huge variations between seasons, as temperatures can drop below 20 °C during some days in winter (especially in and around Havana), while the temperatures in the southeast can rise up to 35 °C or more sometimes.
 It also sees an average of 330 days of sunshine a year.
 Cuba’s two clearly defined seasons are the rainy season (May to October) and the dry season (November to April).
+Especially August and September can be very wet and this is also the time that the island is most prone to hurricanes (season from June to November).
 See the average temperatures and rainfall at the Go Cuba Tourism site.

 Getting There

 As Cuba is an island, the only feasible way of getting there is by plane or boat.
-Although recently there are a few cruiseships that pay a visit to some cities like Santiago de Cuba, visits are few and far between and are only options for people on a cruise.
-No public transport by boat is possible.
+A few cruise ships have started stopping at cities like Santiago de Cuba, but this is still rare.
+With no public transport by boat being available, flying is the only real option for most people.

 By Plane